keivrijdag/keivrijdag/README.md

 2018-05-28|The effect of typo's in email sent early in the morning on biological simulations running on the same computer 2018-06-04|The amount of pre-emptive niche filling by absent species 2018-06-11|Extra Giacomonday.
-The effect of having no topic on Giacomondays
+The effect of having no topic on Giacomondays 2018-06-18|Origin of life: a virgo?
+The effect of the zodiac on early replicator formation

 ## FAQ